View video testimonials from our patients Click here

 Dr. Sperling performed a Stapedoctomy to treat my Otosclerosis.
 He made me feel at ease since my first consultation with him.
 He explained my condition thoroughly and even showed me a power point presentation.
 On the day of the surgery he met with me right before the surgery to see if I had any questions and just sat by my side for a few minutes, which was very comforting.
 Once the Surgery was completed he took the time to go to a different floor to find my wife to let her know that everything went well.
 The day after the surgery he called me himself to see how I was feeling.
 On top of this great experience I was able to hear again!!!

-Dr. Lane Krevitt is a board certified Otolaryngologist – Head and Neck Surgeon, who specializes in Head and Neck Oncology Surgery, including Thyroid and Parathyroid Surgery and Endoscopic Sinus Surgery.
-He is the director of Head & Neck Surgery, Thyroid and Parathyroid disease at the New York Otolaryngology group.
-He received his undergraduate degree at Tufts University in Boston and his medical degree from Hahnemann University School of Medicine in Philadelphia.
-He completed his Internship in General Surgery and Residency training in Otolaryngology – Head and Neck Surgery at Albert Einstein College of Medicine / Montefiore Medical Center in New York City.
-Dr. Krevitt also completed a Fellowship in Head and Neck Oncology and Endocrine Surgery (Thyroid and Parathyroid) at Montefiore Medical Center, under the direction of Dr. Carl Silver, M.D., a pioneer in the field of Head & Neck Surgery and Laryngology.
+He received his undergraduate degree at Tufts University outside of Boston and his medical degree from Hahnemann University School of Medicine in Philadelphia- Drexel University Medical School.
+He completed his Internship in General Surgery and Residency training in Otolaryngology – Head and Neck Surgery at Albert Einstein College of Medicine/Montefiore Medical Center in New York City.
+Dr Lane Krevitt also completed a Fellowship in Head and Neck Oncology and Endocrine Surgery (Thyroid and Parathyroid) at Montefiore Medical Center, under the direction of Carl Silver, M.D., pioneer in the field of Head & Neck Endocrine, Oncology, and Laryngeal Surgery.

 Dr. Krevitt treats many types of Otolaryngology – Head & Neck conditions.
 He has expertise in Minimally Invasive Surgeries of the Head & Neck and Sinuses.
 His area of special interest includes: